jamiehand/jamiehand.github.io/index.md

 part-time submitting payment vouchers for a lawyer, washing dishes at a restaurant, and setting up meals for conferences — and all of these have taught me more about myself and about the world.
-I especially enjoy learning about social justice, design, technological systems that make our world work, and new ways to approach problems.
+I especially enjoy learning about social justice, design, the technological systems that make our world work, and new ways to approach problems.
 I also love to listen to people talk about their interests -- to learn why their passions matter to them and what I should know about those areas.